ShubhamRJ/ShubhamRJ.github.io/_posts/2024-05-03-Social Influence Dialogue Systems.md

 3. None of the papers experimented on Games or Argumentation datasets.
 Social Good and MIBT dominated the experiments.

 ## Final words from the paper
+To me, it feels like social influence is not a very active area of research right now and its importance hasn't been realized yet.
+At the same time, we don't have a concrete action plan to make our models better in these scenarios.
 The paper lays out a suggested plan (appendix C) for the future work to start approaching this problem.
 Please refer the paper for all details.
 This article is only meant for a brief understanding and to share my personal observations and thoughts.
 Following are my small experiments with ChatGPT, Gemini, Llama 2 & 3.

 ## Experiments